dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 #### Step 3: Install the APISIX Controller with Dapr Support

-Use the following YAML to create a file called dapr-annotations.yaml, which will apply the annotations on the Apache APISIX Proxy Pod.
+Use the following to create a file called dapr-annotations.yaml to set up annotations on the Apache APISIX Proxy Pod.

 ```yaml
 apisix: